7 Frequently Asked Questions About Mortgages…Answered

 1. What mortgage can I get?

-There are lots of different types of mortgages available depending on your circumstances and how you want to repay.
+Many different types of mortgages are available depending on your circumstances and how you want to repay.

 Repayment mortgages